 3.1.5 When Funds Become Available

 The commission sets a date in its calendar when funding decisions are released and funds become available.
-Once released, funds may be used towards expenses that occur between the first and last days of classes in either semester of the academic year in which the funds are released.
-Funds remain available until revoked or reverted.
+Once released, funds may be used towards expenses that occur between the first and last days of classes for the semester in which those funds are allocated.
+Funds remain available until revoked or reverted at the end of the semester.

 3.1.6 Maximum Allocation